Friends: Legacy and cultural impact

+Coffee house

 The Central Perk coffee house, one of the principal settings of the series, is part of the Warner Bros.
 Studio Tour Hollywood.
 People sometimes propose marriage on the couch, and many tourists cry when they sit on it.
 The coffee house has inspired various imitations worldwide.
 In 2006, Iranian businessman Mojtaba Asadian started a Central Perk franchise, registering the name in 32 countries.
 The decor of the coffee houses is inspired by Friends, featuring replica couches, counters, neon signage and bricks.
 The coffee houses contain paintings of the various characters from the series, and televisions playing Friends episodes.
-James Michael Tyler, who plays the Central Perk manager in the series, Gunther, attended the grand opening of the Dubai café, where he worked as a waiter.
+James Michael Tyler, who plays Gunther, the Central Perk manager in the series, attended the grand opening of the Dubai café, where he worked as a waiter.

 Central Perk was rebuilt as part of a museum exhibit at Warner Bros.
-Studios and was shown on The Ellen DeGeneres Show in October 2008.
-Jennifer Aniston visited the set for the first time since the series finale in 2004.
-From September 24 to October 7, 2009, a Central Perk replica was based at Broadwick Street, Soho, London.
-The coffee house sold coffee to customers and featured a display of Friends memorabilia and props, such as the Geller Cup from the season three episode "The One with the Football."
+Studios and was shown on The Ellen DeGeneres Show in October 2008 when Jennifer Aniston visited the set for the first time since the series finale in 2004.
+From September 24 to October 7, 2009, a Central Perk replica was on Broadwick Street, Soho, London.
+The coffee house sold coffee to customers and featured a display of Friends memorabilia and props, such as the Geller Cup from the season three episode "The One with the Football".
 In Beijing, business owner Du Xin opened a coffee shop named Central Perk in March 2010.

-In India, there are six Friends-themed cafes, located in Chandigarh (named Central Perk); Kolkata; and West Bengal (named F.R.I.E.N.D.S.
-Cafe), which features many icons from the original T.V. series, including Chandler and Joey's ugly dog statue, the orange sofa, the purple door of Monica and Rachel's apartment, and Phoebe's pink bicycle.
-The other three cafes are located in Delhi, Gurgaon; Bhubaneswar, Odisha; and Pune, Maharashtra.
+In India, there are six Friends-themed cafes which feature many icons from the original TV series, including Chandler and Joey's ugly dog statue, the orange sofa, the purple door of Monica and Rachel's apartment, and Phoebe's pink bicycle.
+One named Central Perk is in Chandigarh, Kolkata; one named F.R.I.E.N.D.S.
+Cafe in West Bengal, and the others are in Delhi, Gurgaon; Bhubaneswar, Odisha; and Pune, Maharashtra.

-There are two Friends themed cafes in Pakistanone in Lahore, Punjab known as "Friends Cafe" and the other in Peshawar, Khyber Pakhtunkhwa called "Central Perk".
-Both cafes have an iconic couch, a guitar and foosball table, quotes from the show on the walls and episode reruns on a projector.
-They're planning to have their own Gunther at the bar.

 In 2016, a Central Perk replica was opened in Outram, Singapore.
-It is the only Central Perk that has been given the intellectual property rights by Warner Bros. outside of the United States.
+It is the only Central Perk replica outside of the United States that has been given intellectual property rights by Warner Bros.
 The café includes feature walls, replicating the walls of the main characters' apartments and memorabilia and props used on the show.
-In August 2019, it was announced that a Central Perk Lego set would be launched to mark the show's 25 anniversary.